ViacheslavBulba/playwright-page-object-example/README.md

-Page Object pattern implementation example in JS + Playwright
+Page Object pattern implementation and other examples in JS + Playwright

 Download and install https://nodejs.org/en/download